 - establishing a rationale for the acquisition of each resource

-- meeting faculty and student information needs, providing orderly access and guidance to the digital resources, and integrating them into library service programs.
+- meeting faculty and student information needs, providing orderly access and guidance to the electronic resources, and integrating them into library service programs.

 - Financial consideration aside, whenever possible, adequate information resources should be provided for all disciplines.

-- Priority shall be given to digital format acquisition of those resources which benefit the most faculty and students for the best price.
+- Priority shall be given to electronic format acquisition of those resources which benefit the most faculty and students for the best price.

-- Priority shall be given to digital resources when they offer significant added value
+- Priority shall be given to electronic resources when they offer significant added

 - more timely availability